 Ronald Levin is a nationally known administrative law scholar who has coauthored a casebook and written many articles in that field.
 He is past chair of the ABA Section of Administrative Law and Regulatory Practice and of both the AALS Sections on Administrative Law and on Legislation.
 He has lectured in Japan and served as a consultant to the Supreme Court of Indonesia.
 He served as a reporter on judicial review for the ABA’s Project on the Administrative Law of the European Union, which work resulted in the publication of Administrative Law of the European Union: Judicial Review (George Bermann et al. eds., 2008) (with Frank Emmert and Christoph Feddersen).

-Jo Ellen D. Lewis, Director, Legal Practice Program and Senior Lecturer in Law
+Jo Ellen D. Lewis, Director, Legal Practice Program and Professor of Practice

 Jo Ellen Lewis has served several times as a visiting professor at Aoyama Gakuin University in Tokyo, teaching courses ranging from real estate transactions to introductions to the American judicial system.
 She has also taught a Japanese graduate-level law course on, among other topics, an analysis of the First Amendment in the context of a recent federal court case.
 Since 2007, she has been a Fulbright Senior Scholar.

 Wei Luo, Director of Technical Services and Lecturer in Law